MilinVaniyawala/MilinVaniyawala/README.md

 I am a front-end developer with industry experience building websites and web applications.
 I specialize in JavaScript and React JS and have professional experience working with PHP as well as WordPress.

+## Education

+- I just got admission to Humber College for the Web Development Course.
+- I also completed my bachelor's degree in Computer Engineering from India.
+- In addition, I have given some assessment tests on Linkedin, such as HTML, and PHP.

 <!--
 **MilinVaniyawala/MilinVaniyawala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.